Qvineox/domain-threat-intelligence-hub-mirror/README.md

 Masters thesis in cyber security on malicious domains detection.
 Operations Hub.
 Provides Web UI and user interface to interact with core API.

-This projecr is mirrored from GitLab.
+This project is mirrored from GitLab.

 Links: